Support services for older adults

 As part of this decision, Council invested in the establishment of a new service called the Community Connector Service, as well as continuing to deliver a range of community-based services.
 Here are the Community-based services Council provides:

-Our delivered meals service supports residents aged 65 and over.
+Our delivered meals service supports residents aged 65 and over who may be unable to prepare and cook their own meals.
 To use this service, you must be registered with My Aged Care.

 How it works: